About

 You can see it in some of my outfits in Wearable Art (No's 4 and 5).
 Like Fortuny,

-My machine embroidery is almost exclusively freemotion.
-FME (the US term
+My machine embroidery is almost exclusively freehand or freemotion.
+FME (the

-FreeMotion Embroidery) allows for the development of an individual and personal
+US term FreeMotion Embroidery) allows for the development of an individual and

-style.
-Programmed motifs/patterns are undeniably beautiful, but they are
+personal style.
+While programmed motifs/patterns are undeniably beautiful, they

 can do the same.
 The only personal input is choice of colour and possibly the